-Most incoming freshmen admitted to Indiana University first enter University Division, where they must complete a specific set of requirements if they are interested in being certified into the School of Education and admitted into a Teacher Education Program.
+Most incoming freshmen admitted to Indiana University first enter University Division, where they must complete a specific set of requirements if they are interested in being certified to the School of Education.
 For additional information on applying to Indiana University, please visit the Office of Admissions website.

-Entering the School of Education involves two steps: certification into the School of Education (usually as a Freshman or Sophomore) and admission into a Teacher Education Program (usually as a Sophomore or Junior).
-Moving from School of Education certification to Teacher Education Program admission requires that students meet a number of additional criteria.
+Entering the School of Education involves two steps for students who are pursuing a teaching license: certification into the School of Education (usually as a Freshman or Sophomore) and admission into a Teacher Education Program (usually as a Sophomore or Junior).
+Moving from the School of Education certification to Teacher Education Program admission requires that students meet a number of additional criteria.